Smartling/string_similarity/README.md

 # StringSimilarity

 StringSimilarity provides a very simple api to compare two strings and return a percentage similarity.
+It is based on the Sørensen–Dice coefficient (https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient)

 ## Installation